 Sprinting out of the saddle

-Some trainers like the Kinetic Rock and Roll will allow you to move from side to side as if you were sprinting.
-Some exercise bikes like the Wattbike are large and robust enough to cope without the saddle efforts.
+Some trainers, like the Kinetic Rock and Roll will allow you to move from side to side as if you were sprinting.
 Keep in mind that most indoor trainers don’t fare so well with riding out of the saddle.

 Good sprint form keeps your body still while moving the bike from side to side.
 Most indoor bike trainers cannot cope with that.
 Even Kinetic Rock and Roll has limited lateral movement, so you have to be mindful.